-The Master of Health Administration is a total of 36 credits, which will cover ethics, technology, human resources management, case studies, finance, law and other areas with a focus on the healthcare industry.
-You will earn the degree by completing 12 courses, which includes core health administration courses, graduate business course electives and a capstone course.
+The Master of Health Administration is a total of 30 credits, which will cover ethics, technology, human resources management, case studies, finance, law, and other areas with a focus on the healthcare industry.
+You will earn the degree by completing 10 courses, including core health administration courses, graduate business course electives, and a capstone course.

 Courses you may take

 This course is designed to provide a comprehensive survey of the current status of the United States health services system.
 Course studies encompass a macroscopic analysis of the healthcare industry and the major factors influencing the United States healthcare system.
 Specific topics include an overview of organization, management, and economic support structures, the development and deployment of organization recourses and the delivery component of the United States health system as well as recent developments regarding the Affordable Care Act.

 HLT 510 - Population Health Management and Global Health - 3.00

 In this course, students learn about the population-wide health issues and develop evidence-based health programs enables healthcare professionals to promote population health programs to meet the health care needs of targeted community and population.
 In this course, students utilize clinical data sets and combine this knowledge with public health data sets concerning socioeconomic, global health, and behavioral influencers of health in local and global settings.
 Students analyze these influencers to determine effective, appropriate programs and solutions to benefit the population as a whole.
 Students assess health issues facing targeted populations and create programs or initiatives that engage the community to improve population health care outcomes.
 Prerequisite: HLT505

 HLT 519 - Policy, Legal, and Ethics Aspects of Healthcare - 3.00